RZomermanMS/MIMDocs/mim-for-aad-guests/installing-GraphAPIMA.md

 ---

-# Setup MIM for AAD Guest Accounts - Installing GraphAPI MA
+# Setup MIM for AAD Guest Accounts (option 1) - Installing GraphAPI MA

 ## Prerequisits
 This chapter will install the GraphAPI Agent to import guest users from Azure AD: